Doug Ose: Early life and education

 Ose was born and raised in Sacramento, California.
 He graduated from Rio Americano High School and in 1977, earned a B.S. in business administration from the University of California, Berkeley.
+At Berkeley, he was a member of Sigma Nu.
 After graduating from college, Ose began his career as a real estate developer.

 U.S. House of Representatives

 During his time in Congress, Ose was named a "Hero of the Taxpayers" by Americans for Tax Reform, a "Guardian of Small Business" by the National Federation of Independent Business and earned a "Tax Fighter" award from the National Tax Limitation Committee.

 In 2001, Ose voted for one of the largest tax cuts in American history, a $1.35 trillion tax reform package that ended the marriage penalty tax, lowered the estate tax and increased child tax credits.

 In December 2003, Ose introduced a bill (H.R.
 3687) to outlaw the broadcast of George Carlin's "seven dirty words", including "compound use (including hyphenated compounds) of such words and phrases with each other or with other words or phrases, and other grammatical forms of such words and phrases (including verb, adjective, gerund, participle, and infinitive forms)".
 The bill omitted "tits", but included "asshole", which was not one of Carlin's original seven words.
 The bill was referred to the House Judiciary Subcommittee on the Constitution in January 2004, where it was tabled.

 As Chairman of a House Government Reform Committee, Ose held hearings to promote legislation to change rules governing gifts to presidents.

 In an effort to complete construction of a border fence originally started in 1996, Ose, along with David Dreier, co-authored a bill that would grant the United States Secretary of Homeland Security authorization to ignore all laws deemed "necessary to ensure the expeditious construction of the barriers and roads under this section".

 According to The Sacramento Bee, during his congressional tenure, Ose appeared regularly in lists of the wealthiest members of Congress.
 This was based on the value of his real estate holdings purchased in the 1980s.
 According to financial disclosures his net worth is between $51.5 million and $175 million.

 Ose honored a self-imposed term-limit pledge and declined to run for re-election to the U.S. House in 2004.